Sunbird-RC/sunbird-rc-core/tools/cli/doc/command-reference.md

 ## `registry status`

-Shows you the status of all containers of the registry created in the current directory.
+Shows you the status of all containers of the registry in the current directory.

+## `registry restart`

+Restarts all containers of the registry in the current directory.